borkdude/api-diff/README.md

 - `:v1`: the older version
 - `:v2:` the newer version

+This tool currently only prints breaking changes: removed vars or removed arities.
 To see what was added in a newer version, just swap `:v1` and `:v2` (for now).

 ```